diegomejiaio/tvt-ai-chat-streamlit/README.md

 # White Brand Chatbot Assistant

 ## Overview
 Welcome to the TVT AI Chat Streamlit project!
-This project aims to provide a basic chatbot using OpenAI API keys.
+This project aims to provide a basic chatbot using OpenAI or Gemini.

 ![Arquitectura](./architecture.png)